oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 Please note that all mentor assignments are provisional, and that they may change depending on which proposals are eventually accepted.

-This year, the Oppia team is offering three types of projects: infrastructure projects, projects that improve the learner experience, and projects that improve the creator experience.
+This year, the Oppia team is offering three types of projects: projects that improve the creator experience, projects that improve the learner experience, and infrastructure projects.
 Some of the project ideas are annotated with notes and suggestions from the mentors, but please bear in mind that the main purpose of these notes is simply to suggest ideas or possible starting points; they aren't meant to be prescriptive.
 You'd also be welcome to include discussions of other relevant aspects (that aren't mentioned in the notes) to your proposal.
 For more information, see: [Tips for writing a good project plan](#tips-for-writing-a-good-project-plan).

 1. [Creator Experience Projects](#creator-experience-projects)
-     1. Building a Lesson Artist Dashboard
+     1. Building a lesson artist dashboard
-     1. Define and Implement Continuous Real-Time Effectiveness Metric for Explorations
+     1. Real-time measurement of exploration effectiveness
-     1. Translation infrastructure enhancement
+     1. Translation infrastructure enhancements
-     1. Allow exporting an exploration to a linear view for easy review/improvement
+     1. Creating a "reviewer view" for explorations
-     1. Improvements to the editor flow, including
+     1. Improvements to the editor saving flow
      1. Allow creation of parameterized questions

 1. [Learner View Projects](#learner-view-projects)
-    1. Highlight words as audio is played.
+    1. Highlight text in a lesson as audio is played
     1. Functionality for asking students why they picked a particular answer
-    1. Memorization Experience for Learners
+    1. Memorization experience for learners
-    1. Review tests and improvements to the questions framework
+    1. Review tests and other improvements to the questions framework

 1. [Infrastructure Projects](#infrastructure-projects)
-    1. Improve frontend test coverage (to 100%) and optimize e2e test suite
+    1. Improve frontend and end-to-end tests
-    1. Improve backend test coverage (to 100%) and making sure the codebase follows python 3 syntax, and is ready for migration.
+    1. Improve backend test coverage and upgrading it to support Python 3
-    1. Upgrade Angular dependencies and migrate to Angular 2
+    1. Migrate the frontend to Angular 2
-    1. Upgrade third-party libs
+    1. Upgrade third-party libraries
     1. Static serving
-    1. Validate production data
+    1. Validate invariants between data models

 ## "Creator Experience" Projects
 ### 1.1.
-Building a Lesson Artist Dashboard
+Building a lesson artist dashboard
 Art and graphics form an integral part of most explorations on Oppia, and is especially important in making lessons learner-friendly.
 Typically, art is used for illustrative images, decorative images, or images for questions or answers.
 We have developed a standardized process for creating lessons, and are currently working on creating lessons in relevant subject areas that are as good as possible.
 However, one major blocker for getting lessons out fast to learners is the lack of designers/artists, and we would like to have a framework that enables artists to contribute to lessons as easily as developers can contribute to GitHub repositories.

 The idea behind this project is to enable two things.
 Firstly, add functionality to have dedicated artists for explorations: this will allow creators to assign artist roles, and allow the art development workflow to happen in parallel with other creative work.
 Secondly, implement a way to crowdsource these graphics (using the existing suggestions framework).
 For this, all open image requests should be surfaced to non-editors/artists of the exploration, and they should be allowed to suggest an image.
 This will be reviewed by the editors/artists, and once approved, can be added to the lesson.